Exploring the Dutch Caribbean island of Curacao

 Discover the “SOHO” of Curaçao

-An area frequently missed by tourists is the Pietermaai area which is also referred to as the “SOHO” of Curacao.
+An area frequently missed by tourists, while exploring Curacao, is the Pietermaai area which is also referred to as the “SOHO” of Curacao.
 Many of the run-down buildings have been totally restored over the last decade and turned into colorful apartments, boutique hotels, restaurants, and trendy bars.

 Mundo Bizarro is a not just a fabulous restaurant with Cuban decor but it is also an eclectic bar with daily happy hours from 5:30 to 6:30pm with live music every Saturday.
 Other restaurants in the Pietermaai district include 27 Curacao, the oceanfront restaurant of Bijblauw, Dive City (City Beach) and the gourmet favorite of KOME.
 For more information on the Top 10 Restaurants of Curacao, click here.